 PagerDuty routes alerts to on-call engineers.
 It tells your team something is wrong but leaves the investigation to them.

 Anyshift builds a versioned infrastructure graph that maps services, deployments, and commits across cloud and Kubernetes.
 PagerDuty tells you something is wrong.
 Anyshift identifies the exact deploy, commit, and service that caused it.
-Zero agents required, connects in minutes.
+Connects in minutes.

 Anyshift works both proactively and reactively: surfacing risks and misconfigurations before they trigger incidents, not just during them.